 After the examination, your doctor may order some additional testing to complete a diagnosis and treatment plan.

-X-ray of the pelvis, hip and thigh will help your doctor properly diagnose your child’s condition.
+X-rays of the pelvis, hip, and thigh will help your doctor properly diagnose your child’s condition.
 There are many hip disorders that your child’s symptoms and pain may attribute to; so your doctor will want to confirm the diagnosis.
-The types of x-rays normally ordered are both AP of Pelvis and Frog Leg Lateral View of the Hip, because a Chronic Slip may be subtle and missed on the AP Pelvis alone.
+The types of X-rays normally ordered are both AP of the Pelvis and Frog Leg Lateral View of the Hip because a Chronic Slip may be subtle and missed on the AP Pelvis alone.
 Sometimes a Frog Leg Lateral is more sensitive for detecting the condition, often showing the displacement posterior and medial to the femoral neck.

-In cases of SCFE, your child’s x-ray images will show the head of the femur slipping off the neck of the bone.
+In cases of SCFE, your child’s X-ray images will show the head of the femur slipping off the neck of the bone.
 When viewing the X-rays, a virtual line (Klein’s line) can be drawn to help with diagnosis.
-Placement of the line starts on the child’s hip parallel to the upper edge of the femoral neck.
+The placement of the line starts on the child’s hip parallel to the upper edge of the femoral neck.
 If your child has SCFE, the line will intersect with the outermost part of the femoral head’s end.
-If further clarification is needed for a proper diagnosis your doctor may order Ultrasound, CT, MRI, and/or a bone scan.
+If further clarification is needed for a proper diagnosis your doctor may order Ultrasound, CT, MRI, and/or bone scan.